FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 }
 ```

 Python with a scope ability and a laser spot when unscoped.
-This also adds a screen shake effect.

 {{% hint warning %}}
 This template is designed specifically for `weapon_357`, it won't work properly for other weapons without modifications.